fmars/NoSQLCompare/README.md

 However the really embarrassing thing is that, when I tried to see MongoDB, both of these two features are supported.
 MongoDB supports embedded structure search and RegEx search.

+//Sept.26th
+All the test results are recorded in the NoSQLreport.docx